 work to do.
-This can mean that young disabled people and their families or carers get different services in different parts of Kent and the Select Committee think services should be more even across the county.
+This can mean that young disabled people and their families or get different carers services in different parts of Kent and the Committee Select think services should the be more even across county.

 New ways of making this happen are being tried out.
 For example schools are working together to help one another provide support to more young people; charities are getting money so they can plan services into the future.